mcasimir/remoting/README.md

 ## A note on modularity

-A complete deployment manager (like Capistrano even if probably not as good as it is) can be easily built over *remote*.
+A complete deployment manager (like Capistrano even if probably not as good as it is) can be easily built over *remoting*.
 Capistrano recipes can be ordinary rake tasks packed as gems.
 Plus various _deployment strategies_ can be assembled as dependencies of a main `deploy` task.

     # Gemfile
-    gem 'remote_scm_git'          # provides 'remote:scm:push, remote:scm:update_remote_code'
+    gem 'remoting_scm_git'          # provides 'remoting:scm:push, remoting:scm:update_remoting_code'
-    gem 'remote_server_passenger' # provides 'remote:server:restart'
+    gem 'remoting_server_passenger' # provides 'remoting:server:restart'

-    # remote.rake
+    # remoting.rake
     desc "Deploy application on server"
-    task :deploy => ["remote:scm:push", "remote:scm:update_remote_code", "remote:bundle", "remote:server:restart"] do
+    task :deploy => ["remoting:scm:push", "remoting:scm:update_remoting_code", "remoting:bundle", "remoting:server:restart"] do
     end